AlibabaPAI/llumnix/docs/Prefill-decoding_Disaggregation.md

 1. Per-layer KV cache transfer (currently we use a simple blocking transfer);
 2. Explicit or automatic assignment of P/D instances (currently we only allow users to specify the instance numbers, with simple assignment rules);
+3. Smarter fault tolerance (currently, due to the simple P/D assignment, if one of the instance types has all of its instances gone, the service will hang; we will implement better P/D assignment and fault tolerance strategies to ensure high availability);
-3. Heterogeneous instances, e.g., different device types, sizes, or parallelisms;
+4. Heterogeneous instances, e.g., different device types, sizes, or parallelisms;
-4. Fine tuning of the scheduling policies.
+5. Fine tuning of the scheduling policies.

 We are actively working on these items.
 Stay tuned :)

 ## How to use
-Llumnix only uses two arguments to enable prefill-decoding disaggregation for simplicity.
+Llumnix uses two simple arguments to enable prefill-decoding disaggregation in the current version.
 - `--enable-pd-disagg True` is used to enable prefill-decoding disaggregation.
-- `--num-available-dispatch-instances` is used to configure the number of prefill instances.
+- `--num-available-dispatch-instances` is used to configure the initial number of prefill instances.

-Note that `num-available-dispatch-instances` < `initial_instance-num` especially when `--enable-scaling` is not set, as it determines the number of decoding instances.
+Note that one should make sure that `num-available-dispatch-instances` is smaller than `initial_instance-num` (especially when `--enable-scaling` is not set), otherwise there would be no instances for decoding.